Azure/bicep-types-az/generated/operationalinsights/microsoft.operationalinsights/2020-10-01/types.md

 ### Properties
 * **capacityReservationLevel**: int: The capacity reservation level for this workspace, when CapacityReservation sku is selected.
 * **lastSkuUpdate**: string (ReadOnly): The last time when the sku was updated.
-* **maxCapacityReservationLevel**: int (ReadOnly): The maximum capacity reservation level available for this workspace, when CapacityReservation sku is selected.
 * **name**: 'CapacityReservation' | 'Free' | 'LACluster' | 'PerGB2018' | 'PerNode' | 'Premium' | 'Standalone' | 'Standard' (Required): The name of the SKU.

 ## WorkspaceCapping